aismail2008/HackerDetetorService/README.md

         Ex: 1507365137,187.218.83.136,John.Smith,SUCCESS
     - All events come in order by time.
 So I have search for failure logins during period of 5 minutes in past not including extra 5 minutes in future.
       If needed to receive them without order, then it's fine only we need to add extra filter and consider timestamp of event + 300 sec to check it as well
+Note:
+    - If there many requests sent to server on parallel, server response based on current status and count he received so far. as example server may have 3 failed and next one arrived due to latency in network the fifth before the forth.

-PreRequists as on mac:
+    Then fifths will be normal but forth will be suspecious PreRequists as on mac:
       brew install sbt
       brew install cassandra